Copilot Triggers Extension

 Auto-Start Logic

-On activation (triggered by onStartupFinished
+On activation (triggered by onStartupFinished) the extension reads process.env.COPILOT_TASK:

 - Empty / unset → Prefills

-@copilot-trigger help
+@copilot-trigger help.

 - Matches

-(split on the FIRST colon only) → Prefills @copilot-trigger <doc> <args>
+<doc>:<args> (split on the FIRST colon only) → Prefills @copilot-trigger <doc> <args>.

 Environment variables are available because VS Code launches the extension host as a Node.js process before this activation event fires (see official Activation Events documentation).
 No additional configuration is required beyond exporting the variable in the shell / container environment before VS Code starts.